 A crochet pattern for beginners

-Hi friends!
-Today’s post is actually not about something new, but about a change.
+Beginner Bracelet is a free crochet pattern for beginners.
 Years ago I designed this very simple cuff bracelet as a way to teach my students how to make the most basic crochet stitches, while still giving them the opportunity to make something usable and wearable.
-I think that people are more motivated to crochet, when they feel that they can make something they like right off the bat.
+I think that people are more motivated to crochet when they feel that they can make something they like right off the bat.
 I also hope that as they make this project, along with my video tutorial, they will learn how to read a pattern.